 Because SCAL is at a pupil, the effective emissivity can be controlled by using a geometrical fill factor.
-A black (emissivity $\sim 1$ ) source that fills only 4% of the pupil area, produces an effective emissivity of $\sim 4\%$ .
+A black (emissivity ~ 1) source that fills only 4% of the pupil area, produces an effective emissivity of ~ 4%.
 A second, smaller source is provided to accommodate the possibility that the telescope emissivity is lower than the nominal 4%.
-This source will have an effective geometric emissivity of $\sim 2\%$ .
+This source will have an effective geometric emissivity of ~ 2%.
 Each source consists of a surface-blackened aluminium end cap, with embedded heater and thermometer, on a Torlon strut for thermal isolation.
 If the telescope emissivity is higher than expected, both sources can be used together to match the telescope spectrum.
 In order to provide full redundancy, a second redundant pair of identical sources is included.
-A radiation baffle between the source assemblies are mounted forms the back plane of a cavity at Level-1 temperature, and is also blackened.
+A radiation baffle between the sources minimises radiant heating of the passive sources by the active source(s).
+The plate to which the source assemblies are mounted forms the back plane of a cavity at Level-1 temperature, and is also blackened.
 SCAL is thus completely non-reflecting, avoiding any potential standing waves that could be set up between the detectors and the calibrator